aedans/Nylon/BUILTINS.md

 - 'ú': Moves the bottom of the stack to the top.
 - 'Ï': Pushes the length of the stack to the stack.

-## Functions
+## Misc
 - ',': Casts the top of the stack to a function, then calls it.

-## Misc
 - '`': Writes the top object of the stack to stdout.
 - 'ƒ': Compiles the top of the stack to a function.
 - 'ð': "Paints" the top string of the stack on 4th string of the stack at coordinate points